About the Scholarship

 * The SETC region includes Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Virginia and West Virginia.

-- A personal letter outlining plans and objectives for theatre study
+- Personal letter outlining plans and objectives for theatre study

-- Three letters of reference, one from high school principal, addressing the applicant’s talent and potential for academic success as a theatre major – Reference letters may be sent directly to email@example.com
+- Three (3) letters of reference, one (1) of which must be from a high school principal addressing the applicant’s talent and potential for academic success as a theatre major

-- Complete transcript including GPA, class rank and SAT or ACT scores
+- Complete, current transcript including GPA, class rank, and SAT or ACT scores

 Previous Scholarship Recipients